hamzakoc/WheatherAPI/README.md

 <br><br><br>

 How to run ?<br>
-1-install all necessary packages.<br>
+1-Install all necessary packages.<br>
-2-open terminal and locate working directory<br>
+2-Open terminal and locate working directory<br>
-3-Write in terminal "npm start" or "node index.hmtl" or "nodemon index.html"
+3-Write in terminal "npm start" or "node index.html" or "nodemon index.html"